choiwhn/t-prior-VAE/README.md

 This repository contains an implementation of the **T-Prior Variational Autoencoder (VAE)**, a model designed to mitigate the overregularization issue observed in traditional VAEs.
 The method leverages the unique properties of the t-distribution to improve generalization performance, particularly for outlier pattern identification.

+This project

+  - implements t-prior VAE by one with entirely in NumPy and one with PyTorch.

+  - provides implementation of standard VAE also.

+  - evaluates its performance compared to standard VAEs, with data recontruction problem and missing data imputation.

 ---

 ## Introduction